lixwlixw/df-deploy/README.md

  -initial-cluster etcd0=http://10.1.1.x:2380 \
  -initial-cluster-state new
 ```
-4. Configuration Etcd Login And Permissions
+4. Configuration Etcd Login And Permissions.
 If you want to know etcd.sh.
 Please see https://github.com/lileitongxue/ETCD.git
 ```
 yum -y install etcd